virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### Proactive Risk Management

-In 2001, the Joint Commission mandated that accredited health care providers conduct proactive risk management activities that identify and predict system weaknesses and adopt changes to minimize patient harm on one or two high-priority topics a year[6].
+In 2001, the Joint Commission mandated that accredited health care providers conduct proactive risk management activities that identify and predict system weaknesses and adopt changes to minimize patient harm on one or two high-priority topics a year.

 ### Organizational Responsibilities

-According to The Joint Commission, each accredited healthcare organization must[4]:
+According to The Joint Commission, each accredited healthcare organization must:
 - Ensure its leaders create and maintain a culture of safety and quality throughout the organization
 - Function as a learning organization, requiring continuous education and improvement among personnel
 - Encourage blame-free reporting of system and process failures